Groestlcoin/AtomicPay.NET/README.md

 await AtomicPay.Config.Current.Init("YOURACCOUNTID", "YOURACCOUNTPUBLICKEY", "YOURACCOUNTPRIVATEKEY");
 ```

 This will not only initialize the Config, but also verify that you are passing valid credentials.
-All API calls asks `Config.Current` for credentials internally and throw an Exception if they are missing.
+All API calls ask `Config.Current` for credentials internally and throw an Exception if they are missing.

-After initializing the Config, your application is already set up to use `AtomicPayClient`.
+After initializing `Config.Current`, your application is already set up to use `AtomicPayClient`.
 As `AtomicPayClient` implements `IDisposable`, the easiest way to use the client is:

 ```
 using (var client = new AtomicPayClient())